Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

 \newclass{\polydelay}{DelP} \newclass{\incpoly}{IncP} \newclass{\outputpoly}{OutP}

-For properties {\sc Edge Dominating Set}, it is not hard to see that our framework for obtaining a polynomial delay running time bound cannot be applied.
-To obtain a polynomial delay bound with a constant approximation factor for those properties, we present a different technique, which would be of independent interest.
+As further algorithmic contributions, we give polynomial-delay approximate enumeration algorithms with constant approximation factors for two specific properties, {{\sc Edge Dominating Set}} and {\sc Steiner Subgraph}\footnote{In our setting, every minimal Steiner subgraph is a (minimal) Steiner tree and hence our approximate enumeration algorithm enumerates (minimal) Steiner trees only.}.
+For these properties, our framework for obtaining a polynomial-delay running time bound cannot be applied directly.
+To obtain polynomial-delay bounds with constant approximation factors, {we instead present problem-specific techniques, which may be of independent interest.}